|

 is unclear.
 It is difficult to separate Saxons

-from Romano-Britons, so separating Angles
+from Romano-Britons, so separating Angles&

-Islands, cities of Bremen and Hanover) from the Franks
+of the Frisian Islands, cities of Bremen and Hanover) from the Franks

 (no positive record*